RetroDECK/ES-DE/ANDROID-DEV.md

 ### Retroid Pocket G2

-With its default configuration the theme downloader in ES-DE is unusable, to resolve this enable the setting _Handheld Settings->Advanced->Is it force start selinux_.
+With its default configuration the theme downloader in ES-DE is unusable, to resolve this enable the Android operating system setting _Handheld Settings->Advanced->Is it force start selinux_.

 ### Samsung devices